BarackOBusiness/BarackOBusiness/README.md

 - Hi, I’m @BarackOBusiness
 - [REDACTED]
-- I’m currently learning the intricacies of bruh
+- I have finished learning the intracacies of bruh, I think.
+To all that followed me in this journey, I thank you.
-- How to reach me: Barack OBusiness#6380
+- How to reach me:
+  - Discord: @barackobusiness
+  - note to self: add more later
+  - note to deep future self, add more reliable methods that I will actually see and not chance thinking the person contacting me is a scammer
 - Uhhh business.

 <!---